NeedsAUsername/workout-journal-website/notes.md

   let users create routines in custom program.

   fix 'Program Plan Index And Show Pages user edits their current program' test

+for css:
+  different layout for logged in and signed out

 extras?
 progress chart
 goals